faezezps/Deep-Learning/Facial Key Point Detection/README.md

 ## ***Conclusion***
 In this project, I implemented thirty-one models for facial keypoint detection.
 The four best of them have been shown in the report.
 The architecture of the best model (in my opinion) has been shown in the table.

+## ***References***
+[Colaco and Han, 2020] Colaco, S. and Han, D. S. (2020).
+Facial keypoint de- tection with convolutional neural networks.
+In 2020 International Conference on Artificial Intelligence in Information and Communication (ICAIIC), pages 671–674.
+IEEE.

+[Longpre and Sohmshetty, 2016] Longpre, S. and Sohmshetty, A. (2016).
+Facial keypoint detection.